The Top 10 Accelerated JD Programs (2026)

 - Two faculty letters of recommendation

-- “Appropriate character and fitness for the study of law”
+- Demonstration of appropriate character and fitness for the study of law

 Antonin Scalia Law School – George Mason University